-Rochester is a city in the Finger Lakes region of New York state.
-Rochester is known as the “Flour City” and the “Flower City.”
+Rochester is a city in the Finger Lakes region of New York State, and is known as the “Flour City” and the “Flower City.”
 It began as a small village around a flour mill.
 When the Erie Canal was built through Rochester, the city became a major trade center for grain shipped from the Midwest to the East, as well as the supplies that were shipped back to the Midwest.
-Rochester’s strategic location on the Genesee river allowed for the construction of numerous flour mills in the city.
+It’s strategic location on the Genesee river allowed for the construction of numerous flour mills in the city.

 On November 8, , a 100 acre (ca. 40 ) tract in Western New York along the Genesee River was purchased by Colonel Nathaniel Rochester, Major Charles Carroll, and Colonel William Fitzhugh, all of Hagerstown, Maryland.
 The site was chosen because of three cataracts on the Genesee, offering great potential for water power.
 Beginning in 1811, and with a population of 15, the three founders surveyed the land and laid out streets and tracts.
 In 1817, the Brown brothers and other landowners joined their lands with the Hundred Acre Tract to form the village of Rochesterville.

 Erie Canal as it was built in 1842, replacing the original construction from 1823.
 In the 1920s, the Broad Street Bridge was erected on top of it.
 By 1821, Rochesterville was the seat of Monroe County.
 In 1823, Rochesterville consisted of 1,012 acres (4 km2) and 2,500 residents, and the Village of Rochesterville became known as Rochester.
 Also in 1823, the Erie Canal aqueduct over the Genesee River was completed, and the Erie Canal east to the Hudson River was opened.